nodeca/nodeca/docs/nodeca-technical/views-renderer.md

 Views Renderer
 --------------

-Views renderer called once ation and it's filters were run on _render response_ stage.
+Views renderer is an after-filter middleware.

 Render expect environment to contain `response` object (see Request Environment) with properties: